DIY User Personas

 Level 3: Know and actively use our products / services.

 c- Bubble graph: Two axes in this case participation and frequency.
-Where participation indicate how much active it is the persona (write comments?) and frequency reflects how often persona visit our brand site, for example.
-Depending on the product this axes could change for reflect another important KPI.
+Where participation indicates how much activity the persona has (write comments?) and frequency reflects how often persona visits our brand's site, for example.
+Depending on the product, this axis could change to reflect another important KPI.

 - Brand loyalty

 - Benefits sought